JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

    ```

 4. Define the script evaluation function.
 This is where you'll use the script definition.
 Obtain it by calling `createJvmCompilationConfigurationFromTemplate`
    with the script definition class as a type parameter.
-Then call `BasicJvmScriptingHost().eval` passing it the script code and its
+Then call `BasicJvmScriptingHost().eval`, passing it the script code and its
-   compilation configuration. `eval` returns an instance of `ResultWithDiagnostics`, so set your function's return type to it.
+   compilation configuration. `eval` returns an instance of `ResultWithDiagnostics`, so set it as your function's return type.

    ```kotlin
     fun evalFile(scriptFile: File): ResultWithDiagnostics<EvaluationResult> {